The Pahlavi Dynasty

-The Pahlavi dynasty ruled Iran from 1925 until 1979, marking a period of rapid modernization and major social change.
+The Pahlavi dynasty ruled Iran from 1925 until 1979, marking a period of rapid modernization and profound social transformation.
 Although their reign lasted less than six decades, the Pahlavis left a lasting imprint on Iran’s political, cultural, and economic landscape.
-Moreover, their rule is remembered both for ambitious reforms and for political tensions that eventually led to the monarchy’s fall.
+Their rule is remembered both for ambitious reforms and for the tensions that ultimately led to the monarchy’s fall.

 The Rise of Reza Shah

 The Pahlavi dynasty was founded by Reza Shah Pahlavi, a military officer who rose to power during a period of national instability.
-Initially, he gained influence through the Persian Cossack Brigade and quickly became a central figure in Iranian politics.
-Then, in 1921, he led a coup that paved the way for him to become Prime Minister.
-By 1925, the Iranian parliament formally crowned him Shah, officially establishing the Pahlavi dynasty.
+He first gained influence through the Persian Cossack Brigade and quickly became a central figure in Iranian politics.
+In 1921, he led a coup that paved the way for his appointment as Prime Minister, and by 1925, the Iranian parliament formally crowned him Shah, establishing the Pahlavi dynasty.

 Mohammad Reza Shah and Continued Modernization